ifeolb/but2web/READme.md

-# Title / Button Two Web Assignment
+# Button Two Web Assignment

-## About / In this project I chose to create a hospital check-in.
+## In this project I chose to create a hospital check-in.
 When the button is pushed, it indicates the patient is ready.

 * First I created my python code using the the previous button code as reference.
 I simply replaced the print statement with f.write().
 * I then created my HTML code to format the webpage.